vzornic/pg-jsonb/README.md

 This lib can be used either along with Hibernate CriteriaBuilder API ([CriteriaBuilder](https://docs.jboss.org/hibernate/jpa/2.1/api/javax/persistence/criteria/CriteriaBuilder.html)), Hibernate Criterion API ([Restrictions](https://docs.jboss.org/hibernate/core/3.3/api/org/hibernate/criterion/Restrictions.html)) or with native JDBC queries.

+More on how to use PostgreSQL JSON data types along with this lib you can read on [my blog](http://vzornic.com/postgresql/postgres/json/jsonb/hibernate/jpa/2019/09/13/postgresql-json-hibernate.html).

 #### Hibernate CriteriaBuilder API example

 In order to use pg-jsonb lib with CriteriaBuilder API it is required to use one from the provided Dialects that could be found at `com.vzornic.pgjson.hibernate.dialect`.